EdwinVW/dapr-apim-sample/README.md

 1. Run the script `create-gateway-configmap.ps1`.
 This script will create a config-map containing the URI of the API in APIM.
 This config-setting is used by the gateway to connect to the APIM instance in Azure.

 1. Run the script `create-gateway-key-secret.ps1`.
 This script will generate a token for communicating with the APIM gateway in Azure.
-This token is stored in a Kubernetes secret that will be used by the gateway.
+This token is stored in a Kubernetes secret that will be used by the gateway. **The script will generate a token that is valid for 2 days**.
+After token has expired, you can rerun the script to generate a new token.

 ### Start the application and APIM Gateway